New Local Plan

 An important part of the Plan will be promoting economic growth and prosperity in the District.
 The Plan will need to ensure that land is available to support new employment areas and that the right jobs can be provided in the right places for local residents.

 The Council is also working with other local neighbouring authorities to ensure that any cross boundary issues are dealt with appropriately and to ensure that growth across all authorities can be delivered effectively with the necessary infrastructure improvements.

 Local Plan Updates

-Of the around 80 smaller '10+ dwellings' sites (under 450 homes) submitted - those without planning permission can be viewed:
+Of the around 80 smaller '10+ dwellings' sites (under 450 homes) submitted to our call for sites - those without planning permission can be viewed:

 At the Full Council meeting on 30th June 2014, Councillors took the decision not to submit the Site Allocations and Development Management Plan to the Planning Inspectorate for examination, but to instead begin work immediately on a new Local Plan which will set out the Council's strategy for future development and growth up to 2033.

 The work completed on the Site Allocations and Development Management Plan and the comments which have been received have been rolled forward into the new Local Plan.
 It is therefore not the intention to review in detail all the decisions relating to minor site allocations and settlement boundary changes which have been agreed by the LDF Sub Committee and Council over the last two years.

 Updated September 2020